 The timetable lists all the courses and labs offered for the academic year or session-includes course ID, course number, name, time, classroom location and faculty for each course and lab offered.
-The timetables are published on the Mount's website at www.msvu.ca.
+The timetable is available online via WebAdvisor at msvu.ca.